fedluc/HSMC/README.md

                   is set with the keyword `opt` which requires five numerical values: (1) An activation flag which can be 0 or 1, (2) the number of sweeps (1 sweep = N moves) used for the optimization, (3) the number of samples collected during optimization (<= the number of sweeps), (4) the target acceptance ratio for particle moves and (5) the target acceptance ratio for volume moves (which must be specified also if `npt` is not used).
 Default: `opt 1 1000 10 0.5 0.5`

+* **Output on screen**: The keyword `out` can be used to specify how often to print on screen the information regarding the current sweep. `out` requires one numerical value which specifies how often to print on screen.
+Default: `out 0`

 * **Order parameter**: The order parameter (as defined by [Lechner and Dellago](https://aip.scitation.org/doi/full/10.1063/1.2977970?casa_token=Pq7x6pG7HZAAAAAA%3ASDGRrjz3OL1_tOC1qLBvvrGSDBdJEBMMDUxZcJSoyTAOEBNouzPmfF23Z25dh7R4D91fsr_0dEJw)) can be computed with the keyword `ql` which requires three numerical values: (1) The order of the order parameter, (2) The cutoff distance for the neighbor interaction (typically 1.5 is a good choice) and (3)